yikun-19/Murphi_LS/Readme.md

 | 37      | 420808 | -             | 941  |

 ### Comparison of Murphi_LS and AVR

+Finally, we contrast this tool with the well-known model checking tool AVR, which is the best word-level verifier in the single bit-vector track of Hardware Model Checking Competition (HWMCC) 2019.
+We convert Murphi files to btor2 files for verification by AVR, and these btors files are stored in /test/btor2/.
+Since AVR uses symbolic model checking method, we compare the running time of two tools rather than the number of traversed states.

 | Protocol | Node    | AVR     | Murphi_LS |
 |----------|---------|---------|-----------|